Capture console output

 The Console tool uses the syslog protocol, a widely supported and compatible means of logging information within a network or online.
-This means that the logging capabilities of AppStudio Player, and console-supporting apps, can be used to send messages to other syslog consoles such as Loggly.
+This means that you can use the logging capabilities of AppStudio Player and console-supporting apps to send messages to other syslog consoles such as Loggly.

 To do this, manually enter the URL or IP address of your syslog location into the Log output location text box.
 You may also need to provide user ID information.
 Enter this in the User data text box.
 To learn more about user ID information and Loggly, refer to Loggly's documentation.

-The Console tool can also export the messages received to a log file that can be referred to later or sent to others.
+The Console tool can also export the messages received to a log file that you can refer to later or send to others.
 To do this, click the Save button in the console either during or after logging.
-A dialog box appears where you choose the file destination and name, and save the results as a
+A dialog box appears, allowing you to choose the file destination and name and save the results as a

 You can add the ability to output console messages to your own app.
 At a minimum, the following line of code will allow your app to output console messages to an external log file in the default location on the device:

-For more detailed examples of how logging can be implemented, see the enterprise templates of AppStudio Player and ArcGIS Survey123 supplied with AppStudio.
+For more detailed examples of how you can implement logging, see the enterprise template of AppStudio Player supplied with AppStudio.